senthilnathant/windows-installer-wix/README.md

 	The repository has an output file HelloWorld_WixInstaller.msi at the folder HelloWorld_WixInstaller_Demo\HelloWorld_WixInstaller\output
 	This is signed by my individual code signing certificate, just to prove its origin.

 	This is the MSI Installer file project, a Wix Toolset project.
-The output of this prohect build is the HelloWorld_WixInstaller.msi file.
+The output of this project build is the HelloWorld_WixInstaller.msi file.
 	When it is run, it opens the MSI installer dialog and you proceed with the installation.
 	This is a 32 bit installer package that installs the HelloWorld.exe program to "Program Files (x86)\HelloWorld WixInstaller Demo" on 64 bit machine and